 Our platform involves the processing of significant amounts of data relating to learners, instructors, and UB customers interacting with our platform, including personal data and personal information.
-Additionally, we collect and store certain sensitive and proprietary information, and personal data and personal information, in the operation of our business, including trade secrets, intellectual property, employee data, and other confidential data.
+Additionally, we collect and store certain sensitive and proprietary information, and personal information, in the operation of our business, including trade secrets, intellectual property, employee data, and other confidential data.